palavatv/palava-client/README.md

 # palava | client

-[palava](https://github.com/palavatv/palava) is a simplistic video chat website.
-It allows you to talk to your friends and colleagues from within your web browser.
-It is build on top of the [WebRTC](https://webrtc.org/) technology.
-No registration or browser plugin is required.
+[palava.tv](https://palava.tv) is a cost-free, simple to use, secure, and open source platform for video calls, built on top of the [WebRTC](https://webrtc.org/) technology.

+This repository contains the WebRTC client-side library of palava.tv.
+There is an overview of all parts of palava.tv at [palavatv/palava](https://github.com/palavatv/palava).

+## Description

-This repository contains the WebRTC client-side library of [palava.tv](https://palava.tv).
-It enables you to create PeerConnections to other browsers. [webrtc-adapter](https://github.com/webrtchacks/adapter) is used for the low-level functionality.
-The library implements the palava protocol to function together with the [signaltower](https://github.com/palavatv/signaltower/) or the [palava-machine](https://github.com/palavatv/palava-machine) signaling servers.
+This JavaScript library implements the palava protocol to function together with the [signaltower](https://github.com/palavatv/signaltower/) or the [palava-machine](https://github.com/palavatv/palava-machine) signaling servers.
+It allows you to create PeerConnections to other browser.
+It includes the [webrtc-adapter](https://github.com/webrtchacks/adapter) project for better WebRTC compatiblity.

 ## Setup